Filip-Dymczyk/Filip-Dymczyk/README.md

 - :hammer_and_wrench: control theory usage in real life projects using e.g. Arduino platform;
 - :hammer_and_wrench: more technical C++ insights;
 - :hammer_and_wrench: advanced Git;
-- :hammer_and_wrench: more about embedded systems - creating a BLDC motor controller related to my Thesis;
+- :hammer_and_wrench: more about embedded systems - hands on projects;
 - :white_check_mark: Python Automated Testing - completed an EPAM course on that topic;
 - :white_check_mark: advanced Data Science - completed DataCamp courses.